shashikumarec088/data-engineering-interview-questions/content/spark.md

 // Create RDD from a collection val data = Seq(1, 2, 3, 4, 5)
 val rdd = sc.parallelize(data)

+// From an External File
+val rdd = sc.textFile("path/to/textfile.txt")

 ```

 [Table of Contents](#Apache-Spark)